Deportation of Koreans in the Soviet Union: Relationship with contemporary South Korea

 Following the dissolution of the Soviet Union, several Koreans in Central Asia travelled to South Korea to visit their distant relatives, but most of them declined to permanently move to South Korea, citing cultural differences, and there was never a major movement for the repatriation of Soviet Koreans.

-Missionaries from South Korea have traveled to Central Asia and Russia to teach the Korean language for free at schools and universities which are located there.
+Teachers from South Korea have traveled to Central Asia and Russia to teach the Korean language for free at schools and universities which are located there.
 K-pop music inspired a new generation of Central Asian Koreans to learn Korean.
 Korean films and dramas were popular in Uzbekistan in the 2000s, especially among the local Korean population.
 Due to limited economic opportunities in independent Uzbekistan, some local Koreans moved to South Korea.
 The bilateral turnover between Kazakhstan and Korea amounted to $505.6 million in 2009.
 In 2014, Seoul City established the Seoul Park in Tashkent in an attempt to forge cultural ties between South Korea and Uzbekistan.
 In July 2017, on the 80th anniversary of the deportation, Tashkent officials unveiled a monument to the Korean victims.
 The ceremony was attended by Seoul's Mayor Park Won-soon.